-A long time ago, back when I started GodsyGirl.com, I did so with the intent of creating a Christian women blog for women who thought like me.
+A long time ago, back when I started GodsyGirl.com, I did so with the intent of creating a Christian women’s blog for women who thought like me.
 Back then, I was a stay-at-home mom, pastor’s wife with a cute little baby, and a busy teenager.
 Well, that baby is now taller than me and the “teen” is a happily married man.
 Wow!
 Time flies, doesn’t it?
 Growth is a good thing.
 We should never fight it.
-Along the same lines, so should by blog, right?
-From a devotional to a Christian lifestyle blog – that’s my transformation and I want you to come along with me.
+Along the same lines, so should my blog, right?
+From a devotional to a Christian women’s blog- that’s my transformation and I want you to come along with me.

 It all started because I’m so “different” and I wanted to represent women like me.

 Even when I attended a very traditional church with lots of rules and regulations, I stood out (and not in a good way).
 It just didn’t work out for me and that denomination.